Muzuwi/AmmoboxPlus/README.md

 # ![icon]
 Ammobox+
 Expanding ammo variety for Terraria [tModLoader]

-Ammobox+ is a mod that's (currently) entirely dedicated to the Gunner specialization of Terraria, and adds 8 new ammo types with new effects and their own recipes to the game.
+Ammobox+ is a mod that's entirely dedicated to the ranger specialization of Terraria, and adds 20 new ammo types with new effects and their own recipes to the game.

 Currently implemented ammo types: